MikaSchaechinger/EDID_Emulator/README.md

 write <EDID-SLOT-Index> <EDID-Data> -f - Writes the EDID to the given Slot

+## Button Interface:

+The Adapter has a Button to control the Adapter and two LEDs to give feedback...

+## EDID Storrage:

 The Adapter has a 32kBit EEPROM.
 With 256 Bytes per (extended) EDID, this allows for 1 active EDID + 14 stored EDIDs + Metadata to be stored.